Gradual shift to accessible travel

 To achieve this, we play a pivotal role along with our business partners in the “ÖPNV für alle” (Local Public Transport For All) project in Dresden.
 For several years now, this project has been run by the LSKS (Saxon Self-Help Association for the Physically Disabled) on behalf of LAG SH (Saxon Self-Help Association); it involves the City of Dresden, regional associations for disabled people and other partners.

 Since 2010, the standard Dresden network has featured only low-floor city trams.
 They each have a ramp by the first set of doors which enable passengers to enter and exit in a wheelchair at almost any stop.
-The number of bus and tram stops with raised platforms and a wayfinding system for blind passengers is also constantly being increased.
+The number of tram and bus stops with raised platforms and a wayfinding system for blind passengers is also constantly being increased.
 On these platforms, wheelchair users can generally enter and exit trams or buses without a ramp.
 Throughout the city centre (within the old “No. 26” ring line), all stops are accessible but for a small number of exceptions.

 Our vehicles indicate whether or not each stop is accessible (wheelchair symbol or an asterisk “*” after the name of the stop).